HristoBogdanov/MIT-App-Inventor/README.md

 ## Additional Information

-For more details on using MIT App Inventor, refer to the official documentation at [MIT App Inventor Documentation](https://appinventor.mit.edu/explore/ai2/support/documentation.html).
+For more details on using MIT App Inventor, refer to the official documentation at [MIT App Inventor Official Website](https://appinventor.mit.edu/).

 Feel free to reach out if you have any questions or encounter issues.
 Happy coding!